HMS Scout (1804): Napoleonic Wars

 Commander William Raitt assumed command in February 1806.
-On the morning of 27 March 1807, off Cadiz, Scout, engaged the Spanish felucca privateer Admiral, out of Tarifa, under the command of Sebastian Boralta.
+On the morning of 27 March 1807, off Cádiz, Scout, engaged the Spanish felucca privateer Admiral, out of Tarifa, under the command of Sebastian Boralta.
 Scout saw the ship about an hour before it anchored, but was five hours getting within cannon range.
 As Scout approached, Admiral fired the two 24-pounder guns she carried in her bows, but the crew of Admiral were forced to cut her anchor cable and run her onshore within 10 minutes of the start of return fire.
 Evidently pierced by the Scouts shots, Admiral began filling with water.
 The strong surf prevented Scout from sending her boats to capture Admiral, but by the time Riatt sailed in the next day the felucca had wrecked completely.
 As well as the two 24-pounders in her bow, Admiral had carried two 6-pounder guns and six 12-pounder carronades.
 Reportedly, she also had had a crew of 90-100 men.

 On 10 May Scout captured a Spanish settee, St. Antonio Abad, of nine men and 20 tons burthen.
 She was sailing from Marabella to Ceuta with a cargo of bricks, leather and the like.
 Two days later, Scout captured a Spanish brig carrying bale goods and loaf sugar.

 Late on 21 May 1807, Raitt sent his boats and those of in pursuit of several vessels spotted sailing past Cape Trafalgar with the aim of clearing the Straits under cover of darkness.
 The boats succeeded in capturing the privateer San Francisco Settaro (or Francisco Solano, or Determinada).
 The privateer fired heavily on the boats before they captured her, killing one seaman from Scout, and wounding another.
 San Francisco Settaro was armed with one 18-pounder gun in her bow and two other carriage guns, together with swivels and small arms, and had a crew of 29 men.
 Raitt described his prize "a large Vessel, about Three Months old, and in my Opinion well calculated for the Gun Boat Service at Gibraltar."

 On 13 June Scout and her sister-ship chased three vessels into the Barbate river.
 Raitt sent boats from both Scout and Redwing to destroy the vessels, which consisted of a Spanish privateer, a Letter of Marque, and a felucca.
 The Spanish privateer was the De Bonne Vassallio, of one 24-pounder and two 6-pounder guns.
 She had a crew of 42 men, all but four of whom escaped ashore.
 The only British casualty was one man whom a splinter injured when the privateer blew up.
 The boarding party also captured two signal posts, together with their flags.